kadena-io/pact-5/docs/builtins/Repl/typecheck.md

 ### Return value

 If type checking for the module is successful, the `typecheck` function returns the unit value `()`.
-If type checking fails, the function returns an error.
+If type checking fails, the `typecheck` function throws an error and ends execution.

 ### Examples